Unofficial Plex Media Server Installer Package for WD My Passport Wireless (non-Pro model)

 You may now reach and configure your shiny new Plex Media Server by entering http://192.168.60.1:32400/web in any web browser on your local network.

 Upgrading an existing Plex Media Server installation

-For those among you who already installed Plex Media Server with the help of my now obsolete HOWTO, you may use my unofficial installer package to upgrade your Plex Media Server installation to the latest version.
+If you have already installed Plex Media Server with an older version of my installer package or if you're one of the few brave who installed PMS by following my now obsolete HOWTO, you may also use my unofficial installer package to upgrade your Plex Media Server installation to the latest version.
 The installer script will detect that PMS is already installed and perform a safe and clean upgrade.

 Uninstalling Plex Media Server